-Fail Better: Success & Failure in the American Classroom
+Fail Better: Writing, Thinking, and Risk-Taking in the American Classroom

 “What kinds of reward can failure offer us,” J. Jack Halberstam asks in The Queer Art of Failure.
 This question inverts the way failure is normally perceived and talked about in education—instead of thinking of failure as potentially rewarding, classrooms are often filled with the stress of possible failure (whether it be failing a test or volunteering the wrong answer).
 In her article, “In Support of Failure,” Allison Carr asks readers to consider a “pedagogy of failure,” in an attempt to shift from “avoiding failure [as] the object around which school is structured.”
 Sadly, with the the advent of the Common Core State Standards, and the continued pressure on teachers and administrators to guarantee that their students “score well,” the fear of failure is increasingly present for both faculty and students.
 For example, when New York City schools conducted their first assessment based on the Common Core State Standards, scores were low, and the rhetoric surrounding the assessments was one of “we’ve failed our students” or “our students failed to demonstrate competency in”—a rhetoric present at all levels of education.